-Introduction Part 1 - Junctional Dysrhythmia.
+Introduction Part 1 - Junctional Dysrhythmias.

 - Cardiac rhythms are typically named by the site of origin or heart structure where the problem is occurring